It’s time for some real talk.

 Remember to be realistic with your ask.
 If you intend to ask for travel and accomodation don’t expect your boss to throw down cash for a 5 star hotel and an excessive room service bill.

-Before you start planning your pitch, be sure to do some research.
-Specifically, gather together material that you can present to your employer on why earning your CMA will be so beneficial.
+Before you start planning your pitch, be sure to do some research to convince your employer of its value.
+Specifically, gather together material that you can present to your employer on why earning your CMA will benefit the company – not just your own career.

 What’s great about IMAnet.org is that they provide several downloadable packages that you can print off and present during your pitch.